 Light

-Like most plants belonging to the Dracaena family, they dislike harsh sunlight and no light locations.
-Good growth will come from light shade.
-If there is too much or not enough light the leaves suffer (see Lucky Bamboo Problems section if you think you have light related issues).
+Like most plants belonging to the Dracaena family, light shade is best.
+If there is too much or not enough light the leaves suffer (see "Help!
+My Lucky Bamboo is dying" for problems you may experience surrounding this).

 If you're growing it in soil you should water as you would other Dracaena related plants.
 Which is to aim for moist conditions during the growing season and reduce the amount given in Winter.